kirkmingyeoh/DFE2_PythonScripts_inp/README.md

 (2) Instructions.md - Instructions on how to prepare the user-provided input files as well as the Python script for setting up a Direct FE2 input file.

 (3) Demo.zip - Zip folders containing simple examples for the Python scripts.
 Each zip folder contains the user-provided macroscale and microscale input files, as well as the resulting Direct FE2 input files returned by the Python script.
 'Demo_2D_Quad_Quad.zip' runs with 'DFE2_2D_Quad_QuadTri.py', while 'Demo_3D_Hex_Hex.zip' runs with 'DFE2_3D_Hex_HexTetWedge.py'.

+Kindly note that this repository is preserved to be the same as described in the manuscript 'A Python script repository for multiscale modelling with Direct FE2 in Abaqus' (DOI: xxx) for the reader's reference.
+As such, it will not be updated further.
+The live repository which will be continuously updated as improvements are made or when new user-friendly scripts for various Direct FE2 models are developed can be found at: https://github.com/kirkmingyeoh/DFE2_PythonScripts_inp_live.

 -----
 Python scripts